Tarragona + Tortosa Trip

 As you can see from the photo we had great weather too.

 The experience over the weekend made the long trip from Granada worthwhile.
 The TBM in Tarragona was in Spanish language with bloggers from all over Spain.
-I must thank the sponsors collaborators and organisers of the event as it was very well coordinated and great fun!
+Thanks to the sponsors and organisers of the event.
+It was very well coordinated and great fun!

 Special thanks go to Terres del Ebre & Costa Dorada Tourist Board who created great variety of activities for us to enjoy.
 Also to Panama Jack Boots & HomeAway for the handy Backpacks that we were given to put my extra things in to travel home with.